 Like Mary.
 Suddenly, she was being friendly with Mary again, the girl she talked shit about 24/7.
-I didn’t know how she got away with this stuff.
-I wanted to grab Mary by the shoulders and shake her and say don’t give her any more of your heart!
-She will make you feel guilty for not telling you anything about yourself and then anything you do say she will just use to further destroy you.
+I didn’t know how she got away with it.
+I wanted to grab Mary by the shoulders and shake her and say don’t give her any more of your heart or energy.
+She will make you feel guilty for not telling her anything about yourself and then anything you do say she will just use to further destroy you socially behind the scenes.

-I wasn’t talking to Lauren and now felt unsafe.
+Since I wasn’t talking to Lauren I felt unsafe in the building.
 She had an awesome relationship with just about everyone that we worked with and people we didn’t work with.
-It made me so mad to hear her talk to anyone because those were the same people she had been talking trash about every ride in and ride home that we shared together..
+It made me so mad to hear her talk to anyone because those were the same people she had been trash talking every ride in and ride home that we shared together.
 She didn’t have any real respect for anyone, yet showed everyone worship when she saw them.
-So, needless to say, I tried to control my anger as much as I could.
+So, needless to say, I tried to control my anger as humanly possible.

 Things got worse though because then Lauren started to play the victim.
 She would whine to anyone with ears about how mean I was to her.
 Stalking out new targets to listen to her and her complaints with the precision of a saber tooth tiger stalking its prey.
 Not having had a meal for a couple of hours she would pounce on people to get their sympathy.
 Needing their energy.
-It wasn’t long before everyone in the building knew what an awful person I was.
+It wasn’t long before everyone in the building knew what an “awful” person I was.

-I was distraught.
 Is that what I was?
-Could this all be true about me?
-Am I out of control?
-I’m doing my very best not to be mad all the time, to keep my cool, but it did feel good to be angry at times.
-To be standoffish.
-But I was working with two people who always talked about me.
+Could that all be true about me?
+Was I out of control?
+I was doing my best not to be mad.
+I was always to try to keep my cool.
+Other times, it did feel good to be a little angry.
+I was, afterall, working with two people who always talked about me.
 Was I really supposed to chit-chat with them about their dogs when earlier in the day I’d hear them saying what an awful person I was?

-I started being able to congratulate myself when I did find the strength to talk to them about random things.
+I started being able to congratulate myself when I did find the strength to talk to them about random things with a peaceful confidence.
 Exchange niceties in the very least.

-This continued for months, she would come to befriend our new summer contract help.
+In the summer, Lauren would befriend our new summer contract help.
 Once she had made an ‘in’ with them she made sure to throw in little sprinkles of, oh, by the way, Nicole’s an asshole.
 I don’t know what’s wrong with her, but she’s an asshole.
 Make sure you don’t like her either, always insinuated.
-It was like she was isolating me with every person she befriended.
-She immediately started befriending more people outside our lab too, suddenly becoming besties with a couple of girls down the hall.
+It was like she was isolating me with each new person she befriended, and there were alot of them.

 I moved on.
 Or tried to.
 I willed myself to have as much patience as possible.
-To try not to think about her.
-But it was hard especially because my heart was nowhere close to forgiveness.
+I tried not to think about her.
+It was hard, though, especially because my heart was nowhere close to forgiveness.

-For some reason, I felt like I was doing something wrong.
-She made everyone in the lab believe I was doing something wrong and it was hard to not believe what she was saying about me. !
+I still felt like I was doing something wrong though.
+She made everyone in the lab believe that I was doing something wrong and it was hard for me to believe in myself and my decision.
 I continued to distance myself.
-Not only from her but from other people.
+Not only from her but from other people as well.

-When I read about narcissism online it always said that a narcissist when threatened, will try to isolate you from other people.
-I started observing her possess every single trait I would read about or link them with memories I had had with her.
+When I read about narcissism online it always said that, when threatened, a narcissist, will try to isolate you from other people.
+I started observing her possess every single trait that narcissists display.
+Or I would link the traits with old memories I had with her.

-Even though I consciously knew about isolation techniques, it worked well.
-I couldn’t talk to people the way I wanted to talk to them.
+Even though I consciously knew about isolation techniques, it worked flawlessly.
+I couldn’t talk to the way I wanted to talk to anybody in the building.
 It was hard to avoid thoughts like, they are waiting for me to say something weird so that they can go run and tell Lauren.

-I used to do it for her, so I knew.
-Mary would be talking to me and she could say anything and I would find some way to find fault in it so that I could tell Lauren about it later.
+I knew.
+I used to do it for her.
+There would be times where Mary would be talking to me and she could say anything and I would find some way to find fault in it so that I could tell Lauren about it later.
 I knew how happy it would make her and it felt good to make her happy.

-So when I tried to talk to people I liked I began to be in a constant state of panic.
-If someone was walking down the hall that I knew was friends with Lauren my automatic thought would be Shit it’s so and so, how do I act?
+So when I tried to talk to people that I liked I was in a constant state of panic.
+If someone was walking down the hall that I knew was friends with Lauren, my automatic thought would be Shit it’s so and so, how do I act?
 Do I act normally?
 I should show that I’m not scared.
 I should be friendly and courteous.
 Other days I wouldn’t be feeling good at all and it’d be more like, I’m not feeling good, I’m upset and I have every right to be upset.
-People get upset on some days I don’t have to be that peppy when I talk to them, it’s not required.
-And I would show a different face.
+People get upset on some days, I don’t have to be that peppy when I talk to them, it’s not required.
+And I’d show a different face.